sobebarali/koko/apps/docs/src/content/docs/api/05-comments.md

 ## Overview

-The Comments domain enables **timecode-based feedback** on videos, which is the core collaboration feature of Artellio.
+The Comments domain enables **timecode-based feedback** on videos, which is the core collaboration feature of Koko.
 Users can comment on specific moments in videos, reply to each other, and mark feedback as resolved.

 ---